Englishson0909/2024spring/Back to basics: how measures of lexical diversity can help discriminate between CEFR levels.md

-- What is a type?
-The issue of lemmatization
+*3. What is a type?
+The issue of lemmatization*
 - 	Different Perspectives
 - 	Engber (1995), Lauger(1991) and Jarvis (2002): different inflected forms as a tokens of the same type
 - Duran et al (2004): Similar with 1) but consider fused forms as separate types